 Posting on social media sites will help you grow your business and connect with potential customers.
 You can build customer loyalty by posting relevant content, interacting with users, and asking for customer feedback.
 Social media is a great way to keep your company top-of-mind with your ideal customers every day.

-Whether you own a law firm or a home services company, there are ways you can use social media to help build your business.
-No matter what industry you’re in, there are a few key steps every business can take when creating a plan for social media that will work for you.
+Whether you own a law firm or a home services company, there are ways you can use social media to help build your business with leads and brand awareness.
+No matter what industry you're in, there are a few key steps every business can take when creating a plan for social media that will work for you and make good use of your marketing efforts.

 Define your audience.
 Knowing who your audience will help you pick which channels to focus on and what type of content to post.
 Consider the age, location, gender, occupation, and hobbies or interests of your ideal audience.
 Platforms like Facebook, Instagram, and LinkedIn can also help you understand your audience when posting advertising or sponsoring a post.